Morning Orbit: Singles

 The album's lead single, "Alone in the Universe", was first made available for streaming in May 2001.
-"Alone in the Universe" peaked at #7 on Canada's Airplay chart was the 35th most played song on Canadian radio in 2001.
-"Black Black Heart" and "A Day in the Life" were also released as singles, and both songs were among the top 100 most played songs on Canadian radio in 2002.
+The track peaked at no. 7 on Canada's Airplay chart and was the 35th most-played song on Canadian radio in 2001.
+"Black Black Heart" and "A Day in the Life" were also released as singles, and both songs were among the top 100 most-played songs on Canadian radio in 2002.